Whirlwind (yacht): Crew

 The syndicate engaged John Muir as their sailing master, and a professional crew of Scandinavian origin.

 The Long Island Sound series

 On June 9, the contenders, together with the J-class yachts Resolute and Vanitie, met at Glen Cove for a series of races planned in Long Island Sound by the local clubs.

 Of the series, Weetamoe won three out of four races, with the other going to Enterprise.
 Yankee arrived too late to compete in any but the fourth and last race.

 The Eastern Yacht Club races

 The following week, the J-class boats traveled to Newport for three races organized by the Eastern Yacht Club.

 Enterprise won all three of these races.
 Weetamoe recorded the fastest time in the first race, but withdrew after fouling Enterprise.

-As winner of the races, Enterprise was awarded the Commodore Charles P. Curtiss cup, and a second prize was awarded to Yankee.
+As winner of the races, Enterprise was awarded the Commodore Charles P. Curtis cup, and a second prize was awarded to Yankee.